andpor/react-native-sqlite-storage/README.md

 #### Step 1 - Create 'www' folder.

-Create a folder called 'www' (yes must be called precisely that else things won't work) in the app folder via Finder
+Create a folder called 'www' (yes must be called precisely that else things won't work) in the project folder via Finder

 #### Step 2 - Create the database file